wendahere/JAWS/Sean.md

 i)Now you have python installed, go to your command prompt or windows powershell and type ```pip ```.
 It should list the functions that pip can do on your computer.
 However, if you are getting this output: ```Traceback (most recent call last):
   File "<stdin>", line 1, in <module>
-NameError: name 'pip' is not defined```, close the tab and type pip again. if the error still persists, it probably means you need to install pip on your computer which [this article will tell you how]([https://github.com/BurntSushi/nfldb/wiki/Python-&-pip-Windows-installation](https://github.com/BurntSushi/nfldb/wiki/Python-&-pip-Windows-installation)).
+NameError: name 'pip' is not defined```, close the tab and type pip again. if the error still persists, it probably means you need to install pip on your computer which [this article will tell you how](https://github.com/BurntSushi/nfldb/wiki/Python-&-pip-Windows-installation).

 ii) If it is working correctly, type ```pip install esptool``` into the command prompt and it will download the esptool **make sure not to touch it to not sever the connection**.

 iii) After that, type in the command ```esptool.py --port /dev/ttyUSB0 erase_flash``` if you are a mac user and ```esptool.py --port COM(port number) erase_flash``` if you are a windows user. if you do not know how to find a port number click [here](https://www.youtube.com/watch?v=VGW2dCGNBD0).

-iv) After that, go to this [page]( download the file stated there.
+iv) After that, go to this [page](http://micropython.org/download#esp32) download the file stated there.
 This will be the firmware that your ESP32 can use micropython. **Make sure you remeber where you save the file your going to path it later**
 v) After that is done, type in ```esptool.py --chip esp32 --port /dev/ttyUSB0 write_flash -z 0x1000 (firmware file name)``` if you are a mac user and ```esptool.py --chip esp32 --port COM(port number) write_flash -z 0x1000 (firmware file name, need to path it)``` . vi)After that it will download the programe and now you have micropython on your ESP32!!!